 1242 Wilmette Avenue, Wilmette

-The Shakespeare Project theatrical reading is funded by the Friends of the Wilmette Library.
+Join WPL for staged readings of plays from Shakespeare and his contemporaries.
+This series is funded by the Friends of the Wilmette Public Library.

 The classic tale of ‘star-crossed lovers’ is one of the most frequently performed Shakespearean plays, both during his time and ours.